 - digital scholarship

 - digital repositories / institutional repositories

-- knowledge preservation and access over the very long term
+- knowledge organization and access/preservation over the very long term

 - digital libraries

 - information literacy

 - critical thinking

 In the past, I’ve taught courses on government documentation, the publishing industry, indexing and abstracting, and library/archives public relations.

 Many years ago I started this blog (originally titled Thus Prate the IT Pundit) to express some things that I dealt with in a former career.
 At that time, I led a team of 30 people as the Director of Knowledge Services for an enterprise software advisory firm.
 We worked with private sector, government, and other institutions to assess a range of issues related to information management.
 I’ve performed competitive intelligence on enterprise software, government planning, and other topics like open innovation in biotech.
 I’ve done a great deal of work with various content management systems.
 I also developed web content strategy, analyzed large sets of data, assessed user requirements, and long ago worked as a copyeditor.